t5avish/WebFinalProject/README.md

 **MongoDB** - database that stores data in flexible, JSON-like documents, making it ideal for handling large volumes of unstructured data.

 **JWT** – (JSON Web Token) is a compact, URL-safe token used to securely transmit information between parties as a JSON object.
 It is commonly used for authentication and authorization in web application.

+**CORS** - used in web development to manage and allow requests from different origins, enabling secure data exchange between servers and clients hosted on different domains.

 **Vercel** - platform that enables developers to deploy, manage, and scale modern web applications with ease.
 It offers seamless integration with popular frameworks like Next.js, providing automated deployments and serverless functions